Unboxing LLMs > loading...

 from peft import LoraConfig, get_peft_model

-# Define LoRA configuration
+# Define LoRA settings

 lora_config = LoraConfig(

-lora_dropout=0.05, # Dropout probability
+lora_dropout=0.05, # Dropout for regularization

-"q_proj", "k_proj", "v_proj", "o_proj", # Attention modules
+"q_proj", "k_proj", "v_proj", "o_proj", # Common for attention layers

-"gate_proj", "up_proj", "down_proj" # MLP modules
+"gate_proj", "up_proj", "down_proj" # Common for MLP layers

 ]